pitt-cdm/lesson02--team-1/numerical-representation.md

 "New" media follows the affordances of "Digital Media" while the only difference is that new media can be composed physically whereas digital media is limited to the computer

-A selfie is a digital day to day representation of numerical representation because of the use of pixels.
+A selfie is a digital day to day representation of numerical representation because of the use of pixels